 This nursery side of a divided room (top) for two children is filled with the brilliant colors children adore; the practical materials mothers depend on: vinyl floor, shelves that adjust to growing needs, Formica-surfaced cupboard.
 Acrylite panel screen provides privacy with filtered light.
 Sheet and pillowcase are Fieldcrest’s “Puppet Show.”

-Kids’ retro bedroom decor with a young, feminine mood (1965)
+Kids’ old-fashioned bedroom decor with a young, feminine mood (1965)

 High point of high ceiling is gingham-check wallpaper with repeating bows.
 These are handpainted in larger scale on scalloped window shades.